hpc-maths/samurai/doc/source/tutorial/interval.rst

 .. warning::

-    - In the previous introduction, we have not paid attention to the type of extremal values describing the interval.
+    - In the previous introduction, we have not paid attention to the type of extrema values describing the interval.
 In |project|, the start and the end of the interval are integers.

     - It is also important to notice that the end value of the interval is not included.
 Intervals are closed on the left and open on the right.

 As in the introduction, we can handle multiple resolutions, which mean different cell sizes.
 The grid resolution is indexed and defined by a level.
 Thus, the size of a cell (edge length) is fixed by its level in the following way

 .. math:: \Delta x = \frac{1}{2^{level}}.
     :label: dx

-At this stage of development, we take the size to be the same in all the directions and, therefore, the cells are squares in 2D and cubes in 3D.
+At this stage of development, we take the size to be the same in all the directions, and, therefore, the cells are squares in 2D and cubes in 3D.

 As emphasized in the previous remark, in |project|, intervals are represented by integers instead that by real numbers as in the introduction.
 This is made possible by the fact that an interval is associated to some cells at a given level, whose size (a real number) can be simply obtained by :eq:`dx`.
 The figure below illustrates the idea

 .. image:: ./figures/interval-2.png